Architecture of Germany: Modern

 Bauhaus building (Germany).
 The Bauhaus style co-started modernist architecture.

 The distinctive character of modern architecture is the elimination of unnecessary ornament from a building and faithfulness to its structure and function.
 The style is commonly summed up in four slogans: ornament is a crime, truth to materials, form follows function, and Le Corbusier's description of houses as "machines for living".
 It developed early in the 20th century.
 It was adopted by many influential architects and architectural educators.
 Although few "modern buildings" were built in the first half of the century, after the Second World War it became the dominant architectural style for institutional and corporate buildings for three decades.

-The initial impetus for modernist architecture in Germany was mainly industrial construction, in which the architectural design was not subjected to so much to the prevailing historicism, for example the AEG Turbine Hall in Berlin by Peter Behrens (1908–1909), and especially the Fagus Factory by Walter Gropius in Alfeld an der Leine (1911–1914).
+The initial impetus for modernist architecture in Germany was mainly industrial construction, in which the architectural design was not subjected so much to the prevailing historicism, for example the AEG Turbine Hall in Berlin by Peter Behrens (1908–1909), and especially the Fagus Factory by Walter Gropius in Alfeld an der Leine (1911–1914).
 During this period (1915) there occurred the construction of the first skyscraper in Jena.

 The so-called "classical modernism" in Germany is essentially identical to the Bauhaus, founded by Walter Gropius in 1919, shortly after he had succeeded Henry van de Velde in Weimar as Director of the Arts and Crafts School.
 The Bauhaus became the most influential art and architecture school of the 20th century.
 Although at first it had no architecture department, Gropius saw in architecture the "ultimate goal of all artistic activity."